srjit/emodrive/README.md

 ## Results
 By feeding the image and Audio of the driver.
 We generate a safety score which is a measure of the combined emotions such as Anger, disgust and fear.
-It then presents a text message on the web page to display the next course of action for the driver such.
+It then presents a text message on the web page to display the next course of action for the driver.
-Messagew can be, "Drive slow", "Call to 911" etc.
+Messages can be, "Drive slow", "Call to 911" etc.

 ## Limitations:
 1. Watson API's takes a lot of time to respond with the speech analysis.